-Things enlisted in the drilling of the Macondo well operated outside their expected behavior, both individually and collectively.
-This transgression triggered a cascade of emergent responses with a plethora of qualitative impacts, including the deaths of 11 men, the worst marine oil spill in history, widespread public outrage, numerous lawsuits and regulatory changes.
-These complex, irreducible events were evaluated by market participants giving them quantitative sense.
+In this paper, I argue that things have to be included in our assessment of obedience and, in the case of the Deepwater Horizon disaster, things were among the disobedient entities.
+Things, individually and collectively, operated outside expected behaviour.
+This behaviour triggered a cascade of responses with wide-reaching qualitative effects, including the deaths of eleven men, the worst marine oil spill in history, widespread public outrage, numerous lawsuits and regulatory changes.
+All of these qualitative events had to be assessed by market participants in order to make quantitative sense of them.